rredd002/Stock-Price-Predictions/README.md

 - 50 day moving average had RMSE of 135.39 and 200 day moving average had RMSE of 304.88
 - We then decided to use LSTM to more accurately predict the day to day shifts in the stock price
-- Initial run of the model using hyperparameters of epoch = 1 and batch size = 1 resulted in RMSE of 99.87
+- Initial run of the model using hyperparameters of epoch = 1 and batch size = 1 resulted in RMSE of 47.58
-- After some experimenting, the final model we usesd was epoch = 15 and batch size = 10
+- After some experimenting, the final model we used was epoch = 15 and batch size = 10

 ![image](./images/final_LSTM_model.png)